Ratio Analysis Tutorials

 |Net Profit Margin Formula =||

-Net Profit Margin in Excel (with excel template)
+Net Profit Margin Formula in Excel (with excel template)

-Let us now do the same example above in Excel.
+Let us now do the same example of Net Profit Margin formula in Excel.
 This is very simple.
 You need to provide the two inputs of Net Profit and Net Sales.

-You can easily calculate the Net Profit ratio in the template provided.
+You can easily calculate the Net Profit margin ratio in the template provided.

 You can download this net profit margin ratio template here – Net Profit Margin Excel Template